 - Growing the Beard: In The '40s, Frank Sinatra was a Teen Idol pop star with a fanbase of mostly teenage girls.
 That's right, during World War II Frank Sinatra was Justin Bieber.
 But then, he Took a Level in Badass... (see the main page)

 - He Really Can Act: An essential part of Growing the Beard above.
 In The '40s he co-starred in a couple of musicals with Gene Kelly as a pleasant juvenile lead.
 Then he won that well-deserved Oscar in From Here to Eternity, critical acclaim for his powerful performance as a heroin junkie in The Man With the Golden Arm and demonstrated several more times that it was no fluke.

 - Frank Capra went so far as to say that if Frank gave up singing to concentrate on acting, he could have been one of the greatest actors of all time.

 - "Me and My Shadow", sung with Sammy Davis Jr. is probably the best Heterosexual Life-Partners song.

-Doubles as a Tear Jerker is the song "My Way".
+- "My Way" doubles as both this and a Tear Jerker.
 As he contemplates his life Frank admits that while he's made plenty of mistakes he's still proud of it, claiming that he lived it his way and no one else's.

-Magnum Opus Dissonance: "My Way" is Sinatra's most famous song, yet he didn't write it himself (Claude François' "Comme d' Habitude" was the originator) and he didn't like it that much himself.
-Many Sinatra would likely argue that there are better Sinatra songs around, yet nobody denies that it sums up pretty much everything that makes the singer great.
+- Magnum Opus Dissonance: "My Way" is Sinatra's most famous song, yet he didn't write it himself (Claude François' "Comme d'habitude" was the originator) and he didn't like it that much himself.
+Many Sinatra fans would likely argue that there are better Sinatra songs around, yet nobody denies that it sums up pretty much everything that makes the singer great.